 Jess has over 19 years of experience working with horses.
 Her family owns and operates a boarding facility located in Mt.
 Airy, MD where she grew up caring for horses, and learning the business.
 While in college, Jess participated in the Equestrian Team and volunteered with a local horse rescue.
 During the summers, she managed a facility in Frederick, MD, where she cared for 25 horses, managed their summer lesson and camp program, and taught beginner lessons.

 After Jess graduated from Salisbury University in 2013, she began a career in sales, but ultimately decided to return to her original passion and join the Madison Fields team in 2017.
-She is currently working on her Equine Specialist in Mental Health Learning Certification through the Professional Association of Therapeutic Horsemanship International.
+Jess is a certified Equine Specialist in Mental Health Learning Certification through the Professional Association of Therapeutic Horsemanship International.
 Jess keeps her personal horse CC at Madison Fields, and loves getting to see her sweet face every morning!